NEWS FROM THE FRIENDLY SONS OF ST. PATRICK2023 NEWS

 Easily damaged or perishable vegetables, fruits and herbs should be brought in close to the day the food bank distributes food or given to soup kitchens where they can be used quickly.

 HOW MUCH?
 Any time you have fresh produce AND when the food bank is accepting donations.
 Many food banks have set days and hours to receive food.
 Call and check before you go.

-Watch for news on our next meeting, coming to you via e-mail or mail.
-Please also let us know how we did with this year's parade and how we might improve our next edition.
+Please let us know how we did with this year's parade and how we might improve our next edition.